Lodi, California: Emergency services

 Law enforcement services in Lodi are provided by the Lodi Police Department.
 Fire department services are provided by the Lodi Fire Department.
 Emergency medical services are provided by American Medical Response, who have been operating in both Lodi and Stockton since 1992.

 In popular culture

-A Creedence Clearwater Revival song, "Lodi", was named for Lodi, California, although the songwriter John Fogerty admits he had never actually visited the city and simply thought it was "the coolest sounding name."
+A Creedence Clearwater Revival song, "Lodi", was named for Lodi, California, although the songwriter John Fogerty admits he had never actually visited the city and simply thought it was "the coolest sounding name".

-The opening scene from the film, Cool Hand Luke, where Paul Newman was cutting the parking meters, was shot in Lodi.
+The opening scene from the film, Cool Hand Luke, in which Paul Newman was cutting parking meters, was shot in Lodi.

 Lodi was featured by Huell Howser in Road Trip Episode 144.

 Lodi is also often mentioned in the FX show, Sons of Anarchy.
 The show takes place in the fictional town of "Charming", which is said to neighbor Lodi.